Standard of Living

 Where's the Best Standard of Living?
 Depends Who You Ask.

-The standard of living is a measure of the material aspects alone.
-Other indices that include these broader quality of life characteristics still include the material standard of living measurement.
+The standard of living is different from the quality of life.
+It doesn’t measure non-material characteristics, such as relationships, freedom, and satisfaction.
+These are part of the quality of life.
+Indices that attempt to measure quality of life also include the material standard of living measurement.

-The most widely-used measure of the standard of living is GDP per capita.
+The generally accepted measure of the standard of living is GDP per capita.
 This is a nation's gross domestic product divided by its population.
 The GDP is the total output of goods and services produced in a year by everyone within the country's borders.

-Using GDP to measure the standard of living of living has three errors.
+GDP per capita has three flaws.
 First, it doesn't count unpaid work.
 That includes critical components like in-home child or elder care, volunteer activities, and housework.
 Many activities that are included in GDP couldn't occur if there weren't these support activities.

 Second, it doesn't measure pollution, safety, and health.
-That means the government may encourage an industry that spews chemicals as part of its manufacturing process.
+The government may encourage an industry that spews chemicals as part of its manufacturing process.
 The elected officials only see the jobs created.
 The cost may not come to roost until decades later.

 Third, the GDP per capita measurement assumes that production, and its rewards, are divided equally among everyone.
 It ignores income inequality.
-That means it can report a high standard of living for a country where only a few enjoy it.
+It can report a high standard of living for a country where only a few enjoy it.

 The World Bank uses a very similar measure, GNP per capita.
 That's gross national product per person.
 It measures the level of income paid to all the country's citizens, no matter where they are in the world.
 GDP per capita only measures the income paid to those residing in the country’s borders.
 GNP per capita can raise a country’s standard of living.
 That’s because many citizens live in other countries to get better jobs.
 They also remit part of their wages back to their families at home.